taichi/react-beautify/README.md

 # react-beautify

-This extension wraps prettydiff/esformatter to format your JSX file.
+This extension wraps prettydiff/esformatter to format your javascript, JSX file.

 ### Local Version